lillatoma/CPP-SFML-DaiCastle2D/doc/main-menu.md

 ## Left side
 ### Character View
 The Character View shows how the user's character looks like with the currently equipped cosmetics.
+A random background ground-texture is drawn.
+Clicking on it changes the texture.
 There are three render-modes for the character view:
 - **Skin:** Shows the currently equipped character skin.
 - **Glider:** Shows the currently equipped glider with the character under.